Cheerwine Shandy

 instructions

-• Garnish with a mint sprig.
-Serve immediately.
+• Garnish with a mint sprig and serve immediately.

 notes